 Small branding statements can bring some interest to potential employers if you put the time in.

 Right now, go to this article and read Pete Leibman’s (@PeteLeibman) article, “Is Your LinkedIn Headline Killing Your Personal Brand”on Dan Schwabel’s Personal Branding Blog.
 Pete, like other career experts, have made it clear that this is a key part of a functional LinkedIn profile, and makes your profile more attractive to lurking employers and recruiters.
 If his name sounds familiar, I reviewed his book last March and published his interview with me last April.
+Your LinkedIn headline is the first thing people use to decide to read on.
+That’s why it must be eye-catching and interesting.
+It’s critical.

 In short, Pete offers this formula for a great LinkedIn headline: